telluslabs/gips/gips/datahandler/Readme.md

 ## Installation

-Currently the datahandler xmlrpc and logging daemon from an upstart script:
+Currently the datahandler xmlrpc and logging daemon are started from an upstart script:
-/etc/init/geokitd.conf
+`/etc/init/geokitd.conf`
 usage: `sudo service geokitd start`

 ```